yithemes/yith-proteo/readme.txt

 == Frequently Asked Questions ==

 == Changelog ==
+= 1.3.2 - August 31 2020 =
+* New Google Font customizer control
+* New typography options for body and headings
+* New typography options for main menu
+* New icon for the "update cart" link in cart page
+* New options to manage single product page featured image (zoom, lightbox, slider)
+* New scroll in minicart widget
+* New woocommerce tables layout for mobile devices to fix issue with cart and order pages
+* Add support to Gutenberg features: 'responsive-embeds', 'custom-units', 'custom-line-height','experimental-custom-spacing'
+* Fix thank you page title typo
+* Fix overlapping menu issues

 = 1.3.1 - August 07 2020 =
 * Fix in-page anchor links behavior on mobile menu